ella-mzg/ella_mzoughi_blog/README.md

+# Full Stack DevSecOps Blog

+Adhere to these steps for project initialization and execution.

 ### 1. Set up the environment variables

 Create a .env.local file at the root of the project and add the following configurations: